-It is possible to deploy the CloudSoda controller in a “dark deployment” configuration, where the CloudSoda controller only connects to the internet for installations, upgrades, and ad hoc support requests.
-This adds an additional operational burden for all parties involved and limits CloudSoda features, so it is only done under special circumstances.
+CloudSoda supports a “dark deployment” configuration, in which the CloudSoda Controller connects to the internet only for installations, upgrades, and ad hoc support requests.
+This setup imposes additional operational responsibilities on both the customer and CloudSoda, and limits access to certain features.
+As such, it is only recommended in special circumstances.

-As part of a standard CloudSoda installation, the platform handles DNS and generates valid certificates for HTTPS.
-In a "dark deployment", the customer is responsible for creating DNS records and installing signed certificates for HTTPS.
+In a standard CloudSoda installation, the platform automatically manages DNS and generates valid HTTPS certificates.
+However, in a dark deployment, the customer is responsible for:

 DNS Creation